ltres/trep-tracker/README.md

 # trep-tracker 📝
 ![trep-tracker icon](https://github.com/ltres/trep-tracker/blob/2b75c545cfd54d2a2c7a49a9df2060537a59db21/src/assets/icon/ios/AppIcon-40%402x~ipad.png)

-`trep-tracker` is a **minimal and minimalistic project manager-oriented task tracker/todo list**, designed to allow tracking TODOs efficiently and focusing on task prioritization and speed of use.
+`trep-tracker` is a **to-the-point and minimalistic project manager-oriented task tracker/todo list**, designed to allow tracking TODOs efficiently and focusing on task prioritization and speed of use.

 `trep-tracker` is especially useful for project managers who need to keep track of various tags related to different projects and team members.
-It allows you to have a clear view of tasks associated with specific projects or colleagues, allowing for quick and efficient monitoring.
+It allows you to have a clear view of tasks associated with specific projects or colleagues, allowing for quick and efficient progress monitoring.

+But it works really well also for simpler scenarios, like personal todo lists.

+If you have ever used notepad for task tracking, have tried many todo-list apps and got back to notepad because you needed a more efficient tool (like myself), `trep-tracker` may be the app for you.

 ## 💻 Try it live: <a href="https://ltres.github.io/trep-tracker/browser/" target="_blank">https://ltres.github.io/trep-tracker/browser/</a> 💻
 The above is a browser-based version, intended to showcase the functionalities that `trep-tracker` offers.